-To adequately actualize the therapeutic event, in this phase, the child clearly needs to "feel ready to open himself further in order to learn to know and gain the new content" (30, 301).
-Therefore, this now involves making discernible and unlocking those essentials by which the problem is solved, and thus the child lived-experiences additional affective stability.
-Following Van Niekerk (34, 148), in this phase the child who lacks affection needs to be confronted with affection by the pedotherapist, he has to learn not to be afraid, not to wet his bed, not to neglect his duties, to trust, to will, to have courage, etc. Thus, he now indeed needs to "learn" how to "behave" himself.
+To adequately actualize the therapeutic event, in this phase, the child must clearly "feel ready to open himself further in order to learn to know and gain the new content" (30, 301).
+Therefore, this now involves making discernible and unlocking those essentials, by which the problem is solved and, thus, the child lived experiences additional affective stability.
+Following Van Niekerk (34, 148), in this phase, the child who lacks affection must be confronted with affection by the pedotherapist; he/she must learn not to be afraid, not to wet his/her bed, not to neglect his/her duties, to trust, to will, to have courage, etc. Thus, he/she now indeed must "learn" how to "behave" him/herself.